 The lecturers of the course are Ludo Waltman and Nees Jan van Eck, who are the developers of the well-known VOSviewer and CitNetExplorer software tools.
 The lecturers are prominent researchers in the field of scientometrics.
 Their work on science mapping is widely recognized.
 The lecturers also have an extensive experience with the application of science mapping in a research evaluation and research management context.

 The course is targeted at participants with a professional interest in bibliometrics and visualization of science.
-The course is most beneficial for participants that already have some basic knowledge on bibliometrics.
+The course is most beneficial for participants that already have some basic knowledge on bibliometrics, for example knowledge obtained by participating in the course Bibliometric Data Sources and Indicators.
 There is room for at most 30 participants.

 In this blog post, two participants in the 2021 edition of the course share their experiences.

 The provisional course program (Central European Time) is provided below.